syncfusion-content/xamarin-docs/Xamarin/SfPdfViewer/Built-in-toolbar.md

 # Working with built-in toolbar

-The SfPdfViewer has a built-in toolbar, which has provisions to perform majority of the operations in the PDF viewer and that can be disabled or enabled.
+The SfPdfViewer has a built-in toolbar that has provisions to perform majority of the operations in the PDF Viewer and that can be disabled or enabled.
 You  can disable the built-in toolbar and develop your own toolbar.

-## How to disable/enable built-in toolbar?
+## How to disable/enable built-in toolbar

 By default, the built-in toolbar will be enabled.
 It can be disabled by setting the Toolbar.Enabled property of PDF Viewer to false.